 Best Rates For Senior Drivers

 The senior motorist in our test was 65 years old, had a clean recent driving history with no major infractions, and commuted 4,000 miles annually.
-Progressive was found by our researchers to have the best auto insurance rates for seniors in Minnesota.
+Allstate was found by our researchers to have the best auto insurance rates for seniors in Minnesota.

 The driver in the “OWI” and “No Recent Crashes” categories of our research was 29 years old and drove 12,000 miles per year.
 A 2014 Toyota Corolla was the vehicle used in our analysis.
 We averaged the rates of males and females from five zip codes in Minnesota to determine the cheapest car insurance rates.
 Our teen driver estimates are based on the state’s minimum required coverage but for all other driver types, we used liability limits of 50/100/25 and equal limits for uninsured motorist (UM) coverage.